 This course focuses on the developmental changes that take place between conception and adolescence.
-We will cover several aspects of these changes including theories of development (why and how change occurs), milestones of development in various domains (what changes) and a case study of the roots of aggressive behavior development with the book Ghosts from the Nursery.
-The approach to the course topics is scientific, with an emphasis on scientific observation and research findings.
+We will cover several aspects of these changes including theories of development (why does it change), milestones of development in various domains (what changes) and a case study of the roots of aggressive behavior development with the book Ghosts from the Nursery.
+The approach to the course topics is scientific, with an emphasis on scientific observation and research finding in developmental psychology.
 An appreciation for cultural diversity is an integral part of this course and will be addressed in the lectures and video segments.
-A major emphasis will be put on the complexity of development, the application of fundamental concepts of this field in journal entries followed by elevated discussion posts on Ghosts guided by your own curiosity.
+A major emphasis will be put on the application of the concepts related to different periods of your childhood in a weekly journal entry and on the complexity of development.